 Join Oceanic Society biologists and Belizean researchers for a family-oriented field study of Belizean wildlife including dolphins, manatees, sea turtles, and coral reefs.
 Located on the Caribbean, just south of Mexico's Yucatan Peninsula, Belize is a small, English-speaking country with an amazing variety of natural environments including the largest barrier reef in the Western Hemisphere, dense mangrove lagoons, and abundant interior pristine tropical forests.

 This exciting, educational program is designed for children 10+ traveling with at least one adult parent/chaperone.
 Activities include guided snorkeling at outstanding coral reefs, participation in bottlenose dolphin and sea turtle research, and manatee watching.
-The first five days are spent at our Blackbird Caye field station, with daily excursions to explore and study a variety of species and habitats while snorkeling, hiking, or cruising in our research boat.
+The first four nights are spent at our Blackbird Caye Field Station, with daily excursions to explore and study a variety of species and habitats while snorkeling, hiking, or cruising in our research boat.
 The field station offers easy access to pristine coral reefs and is open to the public offering comfortable lodging in beachfront cabanas.
 The site serves as a base for the Society’s research projects, and opportunities to meet with scientists and learn about research efforts are an additional benefit of the program.

-The Turneffe Atoll serves as a feeding and resting area for dolphins and two days will be dedicated to accompanying the dolphin reseacher on dolphin surveys.
-Mid-week we transfer by boat to St. George's Caye.
+Mid-week we transfer by boat to the St. George's Caye Research Station and Field School.
 The next two days are dedicated to observing manatees and studying sea turtles at Swallow Caye Manatee Sanctuary and the Drowned Caye Area.
 This site is known as a manatee resting and feeding ground and offer the best manatee watching opportunities in Belize.
 We will also accompany a Belizean sea turtle researcher studying hawksbill turtles.